Interior Department Seeks Nominations for National Geospatial Advisory Committee

 The NGAC provides advice and recommendations on Federal geospatial policy and management issues and provides a forum to convey views representative of partners in the geospatial community.
 The NGAC was established by the Department of the Interior on behalf of the Federal Geographic Data Committee (FGDC) under the authority of the Federal Advisory Committee Act (FACA).

 The NGAC includes 25-30 members, selected to generally achieve a balanced representation of the viewpoints of the various partners involved in national geospatial activities.
-NGAC members are appointed for staggered terms, and approximately one-half of the seats on the committee will be appointed during this round of appointments.
+NGAC members are appointed for staggered terms, and approximately one-half of the positions on the committee will be appointed during this round of appointments.
 The Obama Administration prohibits individuals who are currently federally registered lobbyists to serve on all FACA and non-FACA boards, committees or councils.